 |Faculty||Bond Business School|

-1. Examine the growth and historical development of adventurous activities & tourism.
+1. Explain the growth and historical development of tourism and adventure tourism.

-3. Appreciate the range and diversity of adventure and activity tourism environments, destinations & their unique characteristics.
+3. Investigate the range and diversity of adventure and activity tourism environments, destinations and their unique characteristics.

-4. Evaluate the role of leadership and group/team dynamics involved in adventure activities and apply the knowledge in a class based environment.
+4. Evaluate the role of leadership and group dynamics involved in adventure activities.

-5. Explore the key risk factors and current legislation influencing the adventure and activity tourism product.
+5. Explore the key risk factors, current legislation and ethical factors influencing participation in adventure tourism activities.